remy/remysharp.com/public/blog/opening-windows-again-part-1.md

 ## Overall 💪🚀

 A really nice bit of kit.
 Definitely strong in helping me feel confident that there's a life after Mac (which I'm so desperately seeking).
 I was asked why not look at a Linux machine recently via Twitter, and my response is simple: Apple's hardware aesthetic experience is top notch, and I'm used to that and don't want a step down.
 The macOS I couldn't care for, so I want to move to a device that is a pleasure to use.
-So far, the Surface Pro is doing a great job to compete for that title.
+So far, the Surface Book is doing a great job to compete for that title.

 (The next Windows posts will be on the software side, ranging from regular apps to my development workflow).

+<div class="update"><strong>11 July 2017:</strong> mistakenly called the Surface Book a Pro.</div>